conventional-changelog/conventional-changelog/README.md

     conventional-changelog -i CHANGELOG.md --overwrite

   Options
-    -i, --infile              Read the CHANGELOG from this file.
-    -o, --outfile             Write the CHANGELOG to this file.
+    -i, --infile              Read the CHANGELOG from this file -o, --outfile             Write the CHANGELOG to this file.
 If unspecified, it prints to stdout -w, --overwrite           Overwrite the infile
     -p, --preset              Name of the preset you want to use